jlabnotes/jlabnotes.github.io/_posts/2024-09-13-jira-instance-initial-configuration.md

 # Advanced settings exception in Jira Cloud
 `jira.date.picker.*` and `jira.date.time.picker.*` aren't supported in the issue view.
-The issue view formats your dates and times based on your language preferences. .
+The issue view formats your dates and times based on your profile settings page, selected language.
+In practice this means that if you do not like the US format, eg: Sep 13, 2024 then go to your Atlassian Account, Account preferences, and change the format to UK.

+<mark>**Please Note:**</mark> You cannot have English language setup and the German (or any other country) date format any more.
+If you want to have English interface then you need to have either US or UK format.

 More about advanced settings in the Jira Cloud administration documentation:
 [https://support.atlassian.com/jira-cloud-administration/docs/configure-advanced-settings/](https://support.atlassian.com/jira-cloud-administration/docs/configure-advanced-settings/)